Events Calendar

 Activities and Services for Seniors

-Our senior talks and walks are a great opportunity for older adults to enjoy fresh air and engage in physical activity while discovering the beauty of Union County’s largest park, the Watchung Reservation.
+Our senior walks are a great opportunity for older adults to enjoy fresh air and engage in physical activity while discovering the beauty of our county parks, including the historic Watchung Reservation.

 Farmers’ Market Food Vouchers

-Farmers Market vouchers are now available for eligible Union County seniors.
-Each eligible senior can obtain a $50 e-benefit card to purchase “Jersey Fresh” fruits, vegetables, and herbs at participating Farmers Markets.
+Beginning May 15th, Farmers Market vouchers will be available for eligible Union County seniors.
+Each eligible senior can obtain a $40 e-benefit card to purchase “Jersey Fresh” fruits, vegetables, and herbs at participating Farmers Markets.

 For more information about the Farmers’ Market nutrition program, or any services provided by the Division on Aging and Disability Resource in the Union County Department of Human Services, call 1-888-280-8226, or visit online at www.ucnj.org/dhs/aging.